BertramCarlsen/bertramcarlsen.github.io/_posts/2025/2025-12-14-monitorsfour-write-up.md

 ![Running Fscan](/img/MonitorsFour/RunFscan.png)

-**What is Fscan?:**
+**What is Fscan?**

 **Fscan** is a comprehensive internal network scanner designed for penetration testing.
 It's particularly useful for scanning hosts from within a compromised network, checking for common vulnerabilities and misconfigurations.

 **Result**: Port `2375` is open on the Docker host.

-Port `2375` is the **Docker Daemon API** - the control interface for Docker itself.
+Port `2375` is the **Docker daemon API** - the control interface for Docker itself.
 The Docker daemon is the background service that manages all containers, images, networks, and volumes.

 The **Docker daemon API** is extremely powerful.
 If accessible without authentication, it allows anyone to: